michaeldmueller/ScaffoldKit/README.md

-An opiniated toolkit for accelerating iOS development with declarative views, loading indicators, and much more.
+An opinionated toolkit for accelerating iOS development with declarative views, loading indicators, and much more.

 # Features